tydaeus/notes/c_sharp/nuget.md

 # NuGet Notes

-NuGet is the default packagemanager for Visual Studio / .Net projects
+NuGet is the default packagemanager for Visual Studio / .Net projects.
+Official documentation at: https://docs.microsoft.com/en-us/nuget/.

 ## NuGet ConfigFiles
 NuGet is configured by a hierarchical series of `Nuget.Config` files, applied in order: